-Please read the information sent with this letter.
-This details how these changes may affect you.
+Read the appendix to this letter.
+This details how these changes may affect you and any action you may need to take now.
+There is one section on each of the changes listed above.
 Guidance on how to register temporary use of land and an application form have also been included should they be required.